 The Kissinger Center’s Nuclear Studies Research Initiative partnered with the Nuclear Security Working Group at George Washington University to host a conference to explore the future of nuclear strategy, security, and statecraft.
 The meeting sought to develop an intellectual agenda and identify key issues, areas of agreement and disagreement, and strategies for moving forward with a rigorous, policy relevant, interdisciplinary scholarly agenda.

 September 8, 2017 – The Kissinger Center hosted historian Odd Arne Westad, S.T.
 Lee Professor of U.S.-Asia Relations at Harvard University, to discuss his new book, The Cold War: A World History.

-June 9-12, 2017 – The Kissinger Center, in partnership with Syracuse University and the University of Virginia, hosted the IPSCON Summer Workshop in Minnowbrook, New York.
-The workshop brought together current PhD students and a number of senior scholar-practitioners for three days focused on case study analysis, pedagogy, dissertation development, and curriculum development.
+The Kissinger Center, in partnership with Syracuse University and the University of Virginia, hosted the IPSCON Summer Workshop at the Minnowbrook retreat center in New York.
+The workshop brought together current PhD students and a number of senior scholar-practitioners for three days.
+The conference focused on case study analysis, pedagogy, dissertation development, and curriculum development.

 May 31, 2017

 The Kissinger Center convened a small group of scholars and practitioners to discuss the controversial concept of American exceptionalism.
 The event aimed to support current writing projects by Robert Zoellick, former President of the World Bank, and Jake Sullivan, former National Security Advisor to the Vice President.
 Walter McDougall offered opening remarks drawing on his article "The Unlikely History of American Exceptionalism."